 When: August 15 - 20, 2017

-Who: Boys and Girls, entering grades 4-12 in summer of 2017, who have experienced the death of a parent, sibling or primary caregiver.
+Who: Boys and girls who have experienced the death of a parent, sibling or primary caregiver.
 Boys' and Girls' activities are separate.
 They only share buses and meals together.
+Applications accepted for campers entering grades 4-11 in the 2017-2018 school year.

 A TYPICAL DAY